-The County Excise Board meets at the county seat on the first Monday of July each year to organize, elect a chairman and vice-chairman, and prepare to perform excise duties for that fiscal year.
-The County Excise Board may meet from day-to-day or adjourn from day-to-day and time-to-time to complete its business.
+The County Excise Board meets at the county seat on the first Monday of July each year to organize, elect a chairman and vice-chairman, to perform excise duties for that fiscal year.
 The County Clerk serves as secretary to the County Excise Board.